 - You are welcome to check water bottles, free of charge.
 Otherwise please keep them concealed at all times.
 Visitors must either keep umbrellas in their purses or backpacks or check them.

 Laptops, cameras, fur coats, and other items of value cannot be checked, but may be carried into the galleries.
-The Gallery is not responsible for loss of or damage to items of value.
+The National Gallery is not responsible for loss of or damage to items of value.